Skip to Content

 Mason jars full of black bean and corn salsa with tortilla chips in the background

-Black bean and corn salsa is my absolute favorite for topping all of the things and dipping, and while you can make it fairly easily fresh… I love it canned.
-It’s convenient, it tastes even better than making it fresh after it’s sat for a bit, it’s shelf-stable, and it makes an amazing gift.
+Out of all the salsas I make, black bean and corn salsa is my absolute favorite.
+It’s fantastic for both dipping and topping.
+While you can easily make it fresh, I especially love it canned.
+It’s convenient, tastes even better after sitting for a bit, is shelf-stable, and makes a thoughtful gift.

 Jars of freshly canned black bean and corn salsa